intelsdi-x/snap/README.md

 * Feedback: try it and tell us about it.
 * Contributors: We need plugins, schedules, testing, and more.
 * Integrations: **Pulse** can feasibly publish to almost any destination.
-We need publishing plugins for Ceilometer, vCOPs, Riemann, InfluxDB, and more.
+We need publishing plugins for Ceilometer(https://wiki.openstack.org/wiki/Ceilometer), [vCOPs](http://www.vmware.com/products/vrealize-operations), [Riemann](https://github.com/aphyr/riemann), [InfluxDB](https://github.com/influxdb/influxdb), and more.

 ## License